Umami Pot

 Instructions

 • Bring a pot of water to a boil.
-Add chicken skins and sake, then simmer over medium heat for 5 minutes.
+Add the chicken skin and sake, then simmer over medium heat for 5 minutes.

 torikawa ponzu_instruction-b1

-• Drain the chicken skins in a colander and cool them under running water.
-Pat them dry with paper towels, then cut them into thin strips.
+• Drain the chicken skin in a colander and rinse it under running water to cool.
+Pat it dry with paper towels, then cut it into thin strips.

 torikawa ponzu_instruction-b2

-• Put the chicken skin strips in a bowl and toss them with ponzu.
+• Place the strips in a bowl and toss them with ponzu sauce.
 Top with green onions and shichimi togarashi to taste.

 torikawa ponzu_instruction-b3

-• Cut chicken skins into slightly larger, bite-sized pieces.
-Place them in a pan, avoiding overlapping as much as possible, without adding oil.
-Fry them over low heat for 30 minutes, flipping occasionally to prevent burning.
+• Cut the chicken skin into slightly larger, bite-sized pieces.
+Place them in a pan in a single layer without adding oil.
+Cook over low heat for about 30 minutes, flipping occasionally to prevent burning.

 torikawa ponzu_instruction-f1

-• Transfer the chicken skin pieces to a bowl and toss them with ponzu.
+• Transfer the pieces to a bowl and toss them with ponzu sauce.
 Top with green onions and shichimi togarashi to taste.

 torikawa ponzu_instruction-f2